The AI-Native Company Blueprint

 Security and Compliance

-- Secrets never in repos.
-All sensitive values live in a vault managed by the Company Bus.
-Repos hold references to secret names/paths, not values.
+- All secrets live in the vault.
+Sensitive values are managed by the Company Bus vault.
+Repos hold references to secret names/paths; the vault holds the values.

-- SOC2 and GDPR alignment falls naturally from the architecture — access control, change management, audit logging, and data minimization are structural properties, not add-ons.
+- SOC2 and GDPR alignment falls naturally from the architecture — access control, change management, audit logging, and data minimization are structural properties, built in from the start.
 Changing human permission tier is a PR that needs to be approved.

 CI/CD and Deployment